Gazza’s Gas and Grease — The Valleys

 Jaak: Tag — I promise he won’t eat you — he eats pizza just like us!

-With that assurance from his friend, Tag toothpaste squeezed himself out of the tiny gap above the pickup’s tray and into the small space between the stacked cars.
-However he stayed firmly behind Jaak as they wiggled their way back out into the yard.
-As Jaak emerged he motioned with his paw to Dieter and mouthed at him – “dude siddown”.
+Assured, Tag toothpaste-squeezed himself out of the tiny gap above the pickup’s tray and into the narrow space between the stacked cars.
+However, he stayed firmly behind Jaak as they wiggled back out into the yard.
+As Jaak emerged, he motioned with his paw to Dieter and mouthed at him — “dude siddown”.
 Dieter obliged and promptly sat back on his haunches with his arms out in front and cocked his head to one side for good measure.

 Dieter’s nose was trembling, trying to get Tag’s scent.
 Jaak moved a little closer and knelt down on one knee and gave Dieter’s chest a rub.
 Then Jaak gently steered Tag around to meet Dieter.